 However, since my Virgin Signature is long gone in the credit card graveyard, I decided to find out more about the Alaska airline credit card offer.
 In taking a closer look at the Alaska Airlines Visa credit card, I realized it’s a pretty sweet deal.
 These are five reasons why I’ve decided to apply.

-1. Alaska is raising its fees for checked bags to $30.
+1. Alaska raised its fees for checked bags.

 Alaska’s recent move to increase checked-in bag fees pressured me even further to really consider whether this Alaska card would be worth it.
 Brilliantly played, Alaska.

 Starting Dec.
 5, 2018, customers will have to pay $30 for the first bag and $40 for the second.
 It’s a $5 increase for the first checked bag.
 The second checked-in bag is where you’d experience the biggest increase — Alaska previously charged $25 for the second bag.

 Of course, Alaska Airlines Visa Signature® credit card cardholders get the first checked bag for free.
 You can also receive this perk for up to six people you fly with, as long as it’s on the same reservation.

 2. The Alaska Air credit card sign-up bonus is generous, while the spending threshold is low for the Alaska Card.

 The sign-up bonus is the ability to earn 40,000 bonus miles plus Alaska’s Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from $22) with this offer.
 To qualify, they must make purchases of $2,000 or more within the first 90 days of opening their account.

 Compared to some of the other credit cards I have, $2,000 is a low spending threshold.